nuxt-community/lunr-module/README.md

 ## Performance considerations

-- _Use an integer as document reference_
+- _Use an integer as document reference_<br/>
 The document reference (defined by [option.ref](#ref)) is used in the search index to link all stemmed word segments.
-If you would use the page path as the document reference, then for a page with path `/en/offices/emea/nl/contact` that string value will be used to link all the stemmed word segments.
-This could increases the size of the search index massively, therefor its better to create a numeric document reference and use the `meta` property to add the page path for that document reference only once to the search index.
+If you would use e.g. the page path as the document reference, then for a page with path `/en/offices/emea/nl/contact` that string value will be used to link all the stemmed word segments.
+This could increases the size of the search index massively, therefor its recommended to create a numeric document reference and use the `meta` property to add the page path for that document reference only once to the search index.

-- _Load search component dynamically_
+- _Load search component dynamically_<br/>
 Lunr doesnt export ES6 modules and can't be tree-shaked.
-Using this module adds `~8KB` + `2KB` for every other language then English to your bundle.
+Using this module adds `~8.5KB` + `~2KB` for every other language then English to your bundle.
 See example above for a dynamic import which makes sure the lunr import are not included in your vendors bundle

-- Keep an eye on the search index size in general
+- _Keep an eye on the search index size in general_<br/>
 The search index is saved as a json file and thus needs to be parsed on the client.
 If the json of your search index becomes very large it could be an issue on (mobile) clients.
 E.g. Safari on iOS limits each top-level entry-point to run for max 10 seconds.
 See [this](https://github.com/olivernn/lunr.js/issues/330) Lunr.js issue for a possible workaround.

 ## Reference

-### options
+### Options

 #### includeComponent
 - type `Boolean`